 Practically speaking, there are a few things you can do to convert visitors into loyal followers.
 One of the easiest, most effective, and most popular is by offering an email list signup.

 Getting people to sign up to an email list is a great way of ensuring they get notified about new articles, videos, or other types of content and have a reason to return to your site regularly.

-Make sure you communicate clearly what they’ll get for signing up, such as early access to blog posts, news and updates, a weekly newsletter, etc.
+Make sure you communicate clearly what they’ll get for signing up, such as early access to blog posts, news and updates, a weekly/monthly newsletter, etc.